Zoom and the European Union’s General Data Protection Regulation (GDPR)

 Following this decision, the European Commission published new SCCs in June 2021.
 Zoom has incorporated the new SCCs into applicable agreements following the transition periods specified by the European Commission (i.e., by 27 September 2021 for new contracts and by 27 December 2022 for existing contracts).
 Please see our Customer FAQs on the new SCCs for further information.

 The Schrems II decision also introduced a new requirement.
 Before transferring personal data to a country outside the EEA not considered as ensuring an adequate level of protection, data exporters must assess whether the SCCs adequately ensure that the personal data remains protected in the recipient country to a degree “essentially equivalent” with EU data protection rules.

 In other words, before relying on the SCCs, the data exporter and data importer are now expected to assess whether the laws and practices in the country receiving the data may undermine the level of protection otherwise provided.
-To support our customers with this assessment, we’ve prepared a Data Transfer Impact Assessment (“DTIA”).
-If you are a current customer, please ask your Zoom representative for a copy.
-Otherwise please email firstname.lastname@example.org and include “Request for DTIA” in the subject line to receive a copy.
+To support our customers with this assessment, we’ve prepared Data Transfer Impact Assessments for the following products: